Six types of tea that can improve your mood and mental well-being

 4. Ginger tea

 This deliciously spicy tea helps us feel happier by boosting circulation.
-A better circulation system means that greater levels of vitamins and minerals reach more places in our bodies and can improve our mood.
+A better circulation system means greater levels of vitamins and minerals reach more places in our bodies and can improve our mood.
 Ginger is also an excellent remedy for nausea and provides anti-inflammatory benefits.

 5. Honey lavender tea